enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 For more details on these folders and the structure of an Enhance application refer to [Enhance Project Structure](/docs/conventions/structure).

-## Scaffold API Routes and Data Layer
+## API Routes and Data Layer
+To handle the persistence of tasks for the todo app we need a server with API routes and a database.
+The original Todo MVC app was entirely client side, built as a single page app with tasks saved to local storage.
+We could build a similar SPA with Enhance, but using the full power of Enhance we can do better.

+Lets build a full CRUD (Create Read Update Delete) API for our tasks.
-For the todoMVC tasks we need the description of the task, its completion status and a key or id to reference it in the database.
+The tasks we need a description, completion status, created time, and a key or id to reference it in the database.
 The JSON representation of this might look something like: